appsody/website/content/docs/reference/metadata.md

 ## Custom Resources for Kubernetes

-The `build` command generates the deployment manifest `app-deploy.yaml` using the [application metadata](#application-metadata) and reformats the metadata to Kubernetes reverse domain notations (e.g. `dev.appsody.stack.id` becomes `stack.appsody.dev/id`).
+The `build` command generates the deployment manifest `app-deploy.yaml` using the [application labels](#application-labels) and reformats the metadata to Kubernetes reverse domain notations (e.g. `dev.appsody.stack.id` becomes `stack.appsody.dev/id`).
 The information is then exposed on the deployed resources in Kubernetes.

 The only label that changes its prefix entirely is `dev.appsody.app.name` which becomes `app.kubernetes.io/part-of`.